About

 Abstract

 Should broadband subsidies target affordability or deployment?
-I study the Affordable Connectivity Program (ACP) and the Broadband Equity, Access, and Deployment (BEAD) program in one welfare framework, combining cross-state event studies with a tract-level structural model of demand, pricing, and entry estimated on 170,419 products across 66,454 census tracts.
-I bound entry fixed costs across provider-tier markets with a moment-inequality estimator that scales where solving the entry game would not.
-ACP cut prices 7–10 percent at peak and shifted demand toward faster plans; BEAD’s effects are smaller and lagged, consistent with construction timelines.
-The programs complement rather than substitute for each other: BEAD’s gains concentrate in unserved and monopoly tracts and are flat across income; ACP’s concentrate in low-income households and are flat across market structure.
-Each addresses a binding constraint.
-Together they imply a sequencing rule: build where deployment is uneconomic, then target affordability where price still binds.
+I study the Affordable Connectivity Program (ACP) and the Broadband Equity, Access, and Deployment (BEAD) program in one welfare framework, combining cross-state event studies with a tract-level structural model of demand, pricing, and entry fit to choices over 170,419 products across 66,454 census tracts.
+Because the entry game is intractable at this scale, I bound provider-tier fixed costs with a moment-inequality estimator that avoids computing equilibria.
+ACP lowered prices 7–10 percent at peak and shifted demand toward faster plans; BEAD’s effects are smaller and lagged, consistent with construction timelines.
+In counterfactuals, BEAD returns roughly $26 in welfare benefits per subsidy dollar over a 25-year horizon, while ACP roughly breaks even, largely transferring to households who would have subscribed anyway.
+The programs complement rather than substitute: where deployment requires large fixed costs, price relief and fixed-cost relief relax different binding constraints.
+BEAD’s gains concentrate in unserved and monopoly tracts and are flat across income; ACP’s concentrate in low-income households and are flat across market structure.
+The sequencing rule follows: build where deployment is uneconomic, then target affordability where price still binds.

 Interests